Opening the Future: Đặng Thơ Thơ on Diasporic Storytelling and Translation

 The naming for the Vietnamese language panel this year is “Opening the Future,” or “Mở Tương Lai” which was a nod off your short story featured on diaCritics.
 Your short story uses family history and personal experiences.
 How do your family history and personal experiences shape the way you approach writing and storytelling?
 When deciding which memories or experiences to include in your work, how do you determine which ones best serve the story you want to tell?

-As someone who writes, I think that combining my own life experiences with the bigger picture of history helps me make sense of things.
+I think that combining my own life experiences with the bigger picture of history helps me make sense of things.
 My story “Opening the Future” or “Mở Tương Lai” – which is part of my collection called Khả Thể, or Possibility – is like a conversation between the past and all the possibilities that the future holds.
-It’s written from the perspective of someone who is part of the Vietnamese diaspora.

 As a writer and translator, how do you approach translating literature from its original language into Vietnamese while preserving the voice and cultural nuance of the text?
 Conversely, when translating Vietnamese literature into English, what aspects of the language or Vietnamese sensibility are the most challenging to convey?